electronstudio/pygame-zero-book/chapters/5_more_games.md

 ## Timer

+The `update()` and `draw()` functions are called by Pygame many times every second.
+Each time `draw()` is called we say it draws one *frame*.
+The exact number of frames per second is called the *framerate* and it will vary from one computer to another.
+Therefore counting frames is not very useful for timing.

-Pygame can tell us how much time has passed since the last frame in a parameter to our update function.
-We use this to keep a timer.
+Fortunately Pygame can tell us exactly how much many seconds have passed since the last frame in a parameter to our update function.
+We use this *delta time* to keep a timer.

 \begin{codelisting}
 \codecaption{Timer}